ioBroker/ioBroker.zigbee/README.md

 - ConBee I
 - RaspBee

-While Conbee/RaspBee Support is no longer considered experimental in the zigbee-herdsman and zigbee-herdsman-converters libraries used by the zigbee Adapter, use of these devices with the adapter may limit functionality.
+While `Conbee/RaspBee` Support is no longer considered experimental in the zigbee-herdsman and zigbee-herdsman-converters libraries used by the zigbee Adapter, use of these devices with the adapter may limit functionality.
 Known issues are:
 - link quality display may be incorrect
 - device map metrics may be incorrect
 - NVRam Backup is not supported.

 ### Silicon Labs SoC
 Support for [Silicon Lab Zigbee](https://www.silabs.com/wireless/zigbee) based adapters is experimental.
-The initial support for EZSP v8 is still not yet considered stable and the project is in need of more developers volenteering to help with this integration.
-Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/319) with regards to the state of Silabs EmberZNet Serial Protocol (EZSP) adapter implementation integration into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.
+The initial support for EZSP v8 is still not yet considered stable and the project is in need of more developers volunteering to help with this integration.
+Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/319) with regard to the state of Silabs EmberZNet Serial Protocol (EZSP) adapter implementation integration into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.

 ### ZiGate SoC
 Support for [ZiGate](https://zigate.fr) based adapters is experimental.
-The initial support for ZiGate is still not yet considered stable and the project is in need of more developers volenteering to help with this integration.
-Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/242) with regards to the state of ZiGate adapter implementation into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.
+The initial support for ZiGate is still not yet considered stable and the project is in need of more developers volunteering to help with this integration.
+Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/242) with regard to the state of ZiGate adapter implementation into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.

 ## Work with adapter
 ![](docs/tutorial/zigbee.png)

 To start the driver, you must specify the name of the port on which the Zigbee-module (stick) is connected.
 Usually this is the port `/dev/ttyACM0` or `/dev/ttyUSB0` for the UART-connection.
 Or you can find with `ls -l /dev/serial/by-id` the device direct.

 open the settings and change port
 ![](docs/tutorial/settings.png)

 For Windows this will be the COM port number.